PowerBook Duo: Floppy Adapter

+The Floppy Adapter (model M7781, informally referred to as the Micro Dock) manufactured by both Apple and many third parties.
+Apple's official version provided a single ADB port and HDI-20 port to attach an external floppy drive.

-This type of dock was manufactured by both Apple and many third parties, and gave the PowerBook Duo up to three extra ports in a minimal configuration.
-Examples include floppy, SCSI, video and Ethernet docks, each typically included one ADB port as well.
+Third-party examples include floppy, SCSI, video and Ethernet docks, each typically included one ADB port as well.
 This was the least expensive, and most basic of the docks.
 This type of dock allowed the Duo's internal LCD to be used as well, and could run on the Duo's internal battery for a reduced amount of time.
 Popular due to the minimal impact in accessories that must be carried with the Duo, they offered a practical alternative to emergency hard disk and software situations and task-specific needs.

 Design

 The 2300 was the last Apple product to carry any vestige of the Snow White design language, which Apple had been phasing out since 1990.
 Drawing heavily upon improvements made to the original PowerBook 140 design, the Duo series continues many of the styling traits of the PowerBook 100, which is approximately equivalent in size and weight.
 In addition to the Snow White features, the Duo takes the 100's radius curves a step further along the display top, front, and sides, and which is also heavily mirrored in the various docks.